AP Top 25 Takeaways: Heisman Chase, upset Saturday in Big 12

 Since Woodson won the Heisman, four defensive players have been finalists and finished in the top-five of the voting.
 Notre Dame linebacker Manti Te’o finished a distant second to Johnny Manziel in 2012.
 Defensive backs Tyrann Mathieu of LSU (2011) and Jabrill Peppers of Michigan (2016) both finished fifth.
 Both also returned punts.
 The defensive player who had the best Heisman case was Nebraska defensive tackle Ndamukong Suh, who surged late with a where-were-you-when-type performance in the Big 12 title game against Texas in 2009.
 Suh finished fourth.

-Young probably won’t win the Heisman, but at this rate a trip to New York as a finalist will be a given.
+Young is unlikely to make history and win the Heisman, but at this rate a trip to New York as a finalist will be a given.

 ANOTHER ONE